-A low intake of vitamin K has been associated with a higher risk of bone fracture.
-Vitamin K consumption acts as a modifier of bone matrix proteins, it improves calcium absorption, and it may reduce urinary excretion of calcium.
+Vitamin K acts as a modifier of bone matrix proteins, it improves calcium absorption, and it may reduce urinary excretion of calcium.

-One cup of boiled collard greens provides 770 micrograms of vitamin K, well over 100 percent of the daily recommended intake.
+One cup of boiled collard greens provides 770 micrograms of vitamin K.

-Since the 1980s, maintaining a high intake of cruciferous vegetables has consistently been associated with a lower risk of developing various types of cancer, including cancer of the upper digestive tract, colorectum, breast, and kidney.
+Studies suggest that people who eat plenty of cruciferous vegetables have a lower risk of developing various types of cancer, including cancer of the upper digestive tract, colorectal, breast cancer, and kidney cancer.

 Diabetes and liver function

-One cup of boiled collard greens provides about 8 grams of fiber.
+One cup of boiled collard greens provides nearly 8 grams of fiber.